bernardopires/django-tenant-schemas/README.markdown

 production run, as our team changed the plans.
 While I was very excited during coding it, I unfortunately have no use for schemata currently.
-I'd love to hear how the code is really doing and if you find something that should be fixed, I'll gladly reviewpull your patches.  **
+I'd love to hear how the code is really doing and if you find something that should be fixed, I'll gladly review and pull your patches.**

 This project adds the [PostgreSQL schema](http://www.postgresql.org/docs/8.4/static/ddl-schemas.html) support to [Django](http://www.djangoproject.com/).
 The schema, which can